ll-O-ll/IG-Bot/README.md

   bot.followers
   ```
 3. A few other useful information can also be obtained such as:
-  The user name (assuming you've logged in using your Facebook account, this info could be different from your login user name):
+  The username (assuming you've logged in using your Facebook account, this info could be different from your login username):
   ```python
   bot.get_username()
   ```